 - Serve: Transfer mushroom spaghetti to serving bowls and enjoy!

-Tips for the perfect spaghetti sauce:
+Expert tips for the perfect spaghetti sauce

 The perfect mushroom spaghetti sauce will beautifully coat the back of a spoon and cling lightly to cooked pasta.